strafe27/strafe27/README.md

-Here’s a potential version for your GitHub intro README:

----

 ## Hi there 👋 I'm Hafidz

 I'm a Postgraduate student currently researching **Machine Learning** .I've been focusing on mastering a variety of fields including **Data Engineering**, **Data Analysis**, and **Data Science**.